 The Oregon wine industry also rallied around the creation of a state labeling law to safeguard quality.
 The law states that a wine’s origin and type must be properly labeled.
 The law established a 90 percent minimum varietals content, meaning that in order to call it a Pinot Noir, it has to be made from at least 90 percent Pinot grapes, instead of the current national standard of 75 percent.
 The same is true for regional naming; if a wine is claimed to be from the Willamette Valley, at least 95 percent of its grapes must come from the Willamette Valley.
 Every licensed winery in Oregon had to sign off on the mandate in order for it to be approved by state regulators.

 The early Oregon pioneers of European origin were thought to bring vines along and plant acres of vineyards.
 Anti-alcohol sentiments forced the closure and eventual loss of most of them as Oregon was among the first states to adopt prohibition in 1913 and one of the last to end it in 1933.

-A fellow by the name of Richard Sommer was the first to revive the wine industry in Oregon.
+A fellow by the name of Richard Sommer was the first winemaker to revive the wine industry in Oregon.
 In the early 1960s, Sommer came to Oregon with the vision of opening the first post-Prohibition winery.
 He hired an accomplished local attorney to help him with this heady task, which included obtaining licensure for an entirely new industry.
 That attorney was the father of Jim Bernau, the Founder of Willamette Valley Vineyards.
-Pioneering winemaker Richard Sommer would find the land for his vineyard in the Umpqua Valley outside of Roseburg and name it Hillcrest Vineyards.
+Pioneering winemaker Richard Sommer would find the land for his vineyard in the Umpqua Valley outside of Roseburg and named it Hillcrest Vineyards.
 Observing that process up close had a profound impact on the young Jim Bernau.
 Before he built Willamette Valley Vineyards, Jim worked for years as a wine industry lobbyist, helping lay the foundation for the introduction of this new industry to his home state.
-In 1983, Jim would set his lifelong dream in motion with the purchase of the land to build his vineyard.
-Today, it is Willamette Valley Vineyards’ Estate Vineyard.
+In 1983, Jim would set his lifelong dream in motion with the planting of his first vines at the Willamette Valley Vineyards Estate.